-Largest Marine Protected Area in North America Created off Mexico
+Largest Marine Protected Area in North America to Be Created off Mexico

 The next step will be enforcement of the reserve's new boundaries.
 Illegal fishermen have been operating there with sophistication, sometimes using helicopters to spot for enforcement vessels.

 The reserve is the newest marine park that Sala and his Pristine Seas initiative at National Geographic helped bring into being.
-Over the past few years, the project has helped governments around the world establish 17 new reserves, covering some two million square miles of ocean.
+Over the past few years, the project has helped governments around the world establish 16 new reserves, covering some two million square miles of ocean.
+The Revillagigedo reserve will mark Pristine Seas' seventeenth.

 On October 4, the governments of Chile and Niue announced three new marine parks in the Pacific Ocean that Pristine Seas had helped scientifically survey.
 Combined, the three parks protect 290,000 square miles of ocean from fishing and extractive activities—an area more than twice the size of Germany.
 (Read more about Chile and Niue’s new marine parks.)

-Note: Editor's note: This article was last updated on October 10, 2017.